mvrl/BirdSAT/README.md

     ```

 Additionally, we have hosted a pre-built docker image on docker hub with tag `srikumar26/birdsat:latest` for use.

-#### Data Preparation
-Please refer to `./data/README.md` on instructions for downloading and preparing data.

 ## 🔥 Training Models
 1. Setup all the parameters of interest inside `config.py` before launching the training script.